Your Medicare Coverage

 Your costs in Original Medicare

-For surgeries or procedures, it's difficult to know the exact costs in advance because no one knows exactly what services you'll need.
-If you're having surgery or a procedure, you can do some things in advance to figure out approximately how much you'll have to pay.
+For surgeries or procedures, it's hard to know the exact costs in advance.
+This is because no one knows exactly what services you'll need.
+If you need surgery or a procedure, you may be able to estimate how much you'll have to pay.
+You can:

 - Ask the doctor, hospital, or facility how much you'll have to pay for the surgery and any care afterward.

-- Make sure you know if you're an inpatient or outpatient because what you pay may be different.
+- Find out if you're an inpatient or outpatient because what you pay may be different.

-- Check with any other insurance you may have (like a Medicare Supplement (Medigap) policy, Medicaid, or coverage from your or your spouse's employer) to see what it will pay.
+- Check with any other insurance you may have to see what it will pay.
 If you belong to a Medicare health plan, contact your plan for more information.
+Other insurance might include:

 - Check your Part A deductible if you expect to be admitted to the hospital.

 - Check your Part B deductible for a doctor's visit and other outpatient care.